guerda/rWallpaper0r/README.markdown

 I have a lot of ideas for the rWallpaper0r and here are some of them:
 - Fixing known issues (this point will always stay here ;) )
 - Implementing a GUI with progress bar and some configuration options
-- Adding a NSFW (Not Suitable For Work) filter
 - Adding a subreddit changer
 - Adding a source hint on the wallpaper, if preferred, so that the originator of the wallpaper is known